 Miss Lightfoot and Mrs Castle will be holding "Home Learning" clubs in the Library on Monday and Wednesday lunchtimes at 12.30.
-Children who need extra support may choose to attend, and those who continually have difficulty in completing their home learning will be invited to this club.
+Children may wish complete their home learning there if they need extra support, or may be invited if they continually have difficulty in completing their home learning.